kLMWOLFF/Theory-Practice/INSPIRATION/QUESTIONS.md

 ### Augmented Touch (The )
-- Augmented Feel
+- Augmented Feel (physical)
-- Augmented Feeling
+- Augmented Feeling (emotional)
 - Haptic Poetry

-       **Questions AUGMENTES FEEL:**
+       **Questions AUGMENTED FEEL:**
         - How can we enrich everyday experiences throught touch?
-        - How to use touch to root people in the present/ reduce anxiety?
+        - How to use touch to root people to the place they are (shared feel)

+       **Questions AUGMENTED FEELING:**
+        - How to use touch to share emotions, memories, perceptions?
+        -

+       **Questions HAPTIC POETRY:**
+        - What is haptic poetry?
+        -

 ----